 Of course, getting fit after having a baby is difficult.
 Not only do you have to accept that you are not as physically fit as you were prior to pregnancy, but you have to grapple with the guilt that most new mothers often feel when they try to prioritize their needs.
 Here are a few tips on how to approach physical fitness following having a baby.

 (And, to prioritize mom and baby, consider signing up for a PRO plan for access to workouts that you can do in the comfort of your own home.
 Go PRO today.)

 Post-Pregnancy: The First Workout

 First, it’s important that you don’t rush into exercise after giving birth.
 While giving birth is a blessing, that does not negate the trauma that the body experiences during the process.
 The first few days following the birth of your child should be spent resting and allowing your body to heal following a rather traumatic physical event.

 Next, keep in mind that the first two months following childbirth are filled with ups, downs, and physical and mental changes.
 Do not start any workout plan during this time without talking with your doctor.
 Take a moment during the early baby visits to ask them if the pregnancy workout plan you are considering is safe for you.

-These exercises can be done immediately after birth, if you are feeling up to it.
+There are exercises that you can start doing as soon as you get home.
+They aren’t strenuous or difficult.
+But they will help you recover from delivery, start losing some of the weight you gained, and start gaining some of the strength you lost during pregnancy.
 The good news about these is that they are incredibly gentle and many can even be done lying down.
 Start with just 2 or 3 repetitions of each and increase the repetitions gradually, only doing what you are comfortable with.

-If you had a vaginal birth, start by doing diaphragmatic breathing exercises.
+Start by doing diaphragmatic breathing exercises.
 Lying on your back, inhale and feel your abdomen fill with air and rise.
 As you exhale, tighten the abs and pull them in towards your spine.

 Safe Exercises After Cesarean